cforte7/Cluster-Palette/README.md

 ### Calling Pushshift API

-Now that we have our database set up, we must find our images to download. <a href='pushshift.io>Pushshift</a> is an API that allows users to query for posts and comments from Reddit and receive the data in JSON.
+Now that we have our database set up, we must find our images to download. <a href='pushshift.io>Pushshift</a> is an API that allows users to query posts and comments from Reddit and receive the data in JSON form.
 I've created a class called `PS_Interface` to handle interactions with the API.
 While there are various methods in the class, here we will focus on the `SubmissionCallByScore` method.

 ```Python
 class PSInterface: